-1. Controls Used:
+A. Controls Used

-- A. IRISpec CA, CB, and CC Controls used to monitor Glucose, Protein, Bilirubin, Urobilinogen, pH, Blood, Ketones, Nitrite, Leukocytes, Specific Gravity and Ascorbic Acid.
-Each set contains three 100 ml bottles of simulated human urine comprised of appropriate chemicals, biological matter, buffer salts, and preservatives.
-The controls are stored at 2 8° C. They are in a liquid, ready to use form.
+- IRISpec CA, CB, and CC Controls: Used to monitor Glucose, Protein, Bilirubin, Urobilinogen, pH, Blood, Ketones, Nitrite, Leukocytes, Specific Gravity and Ascorbic Acid.
+Each set contains three 100 mL bottles of simulated human urine comprised of appropriate chemicals, biological matter, buffer salts, and preservatives.
+The controls are stored at 2 - 8° C. They are in a liquid, ready to use form.
 Unopened, the controls are stable until the expiration date on the package.
-When properly stored at 2° to 8°C and protected from light, the controls expire 15 days after being opened. - B. iQ Controls / Focus Set used to monitor particles that are imaged and counted by the instrument.
-Each 125 ml bottle of iQ Focus and iQ Positive Control is a suspension of fixed human red blood cells in a particulate-free, buffered, isotonically balanced solution.
-Each 125 ml bottle of iQ Negative Control is a particle-free solution containing no fixed human cells.
+When properly stored at 2° - 8°C and protected from light, the controls expire 15 days after being opened. - 2. iQ Controls / Focus Set: Used to monitor particles that are imaged and counted by the instrument.
+Each 125 mL bottle of iQ Focus and iQ Positive Control is a suspension of fixed human red blood cells in a particulate-free, buffered, isotonically balanced solution.
+Each 125 mL bottle of iQ Negative Control is a particle-free solution containing no fixed human cells.
 They are all in a liquid, ready to use form and are kept at 2 8° C for long term storage.
 Unopened, the material is good until the expiration date on the package.
-Once opened, they can be kept at room temperature.
 They expire 30 days after being opened.

-2. When and how to run controls:
+B. When and how to run controls

-The IRISpec CA, CB, and CC and the iQ Controls / Focus Set controls are to be run at the beginning of each shift.
-As always, controls are processed exactly as patient specimens.

-A. IRISpec CA, CB, and CC Controls:

-- 1. Remove one bottle of each control from the refrigerator.
+- 1. The IRISpec CA, CB, and CC and the iQ Controls / Focus Set controls are to be run at 12 hour intervals.
+As always, controls are processed exactly as patient specimens. - 2.
+IRISpec CA, CB, and CC Controls: - a.
+Remove one bottle of each control from the refrigerator.
 Mark the caps of the bottles and note the date opened.
 Use the same bottles for fifteen days until expired, then open the next three bottles.
-Do not shake the bottles. - 2.
-Pour 3 mL of each control material into a separate sample tube and cover.
+Do not shake the bottles.

+- Pour 3 mL of each control material into a separate sample tube and cover.
 Return the bottles to the refrigerator immediately.
-Do not pipette the controls. - 3.
+Do not pipette the controls. - c.
 Place the CA tube in position 8 (RED), the CB tube in position 9 (BLUE), and the CC tube in position 10 (YELLOW) of the iChem Velocity QC rack and allow to come to room temperature, out of strong light, before testing.